cosmoshsv/Deep-Speech/README.md

 ## TPU Training
 Steps to run the code on TPUs are provided in the same notebook.
 Comment the cell in case of GPU training.
-We did not notice significant speedup using TPUs over GPUs/.
+We did not notice significant speedup using TPUs over GPUs.